U-shaped development: Artistic skill development

 This U-shaped curve is different from the other types of skill development because this skill has an artistic rating with it, which means there could be differences in opinion, but in studies where children, adult artists, and non-artist adults were all given the same directions to draw a self portrait, the children's and the artists' were the closest of the three to depicting the face when picked by an outside group.
-In theory, this result is because of an innate "creative skill" in children that is either lost to age with non-artist adults or practiced by adult artists.
+In theory, this result is because of an innate "creative skill" in children that is either lost to age with non-artist adults or practised by adult artists.
 In artists the Y-axis would be the "creative skill", and the X-axis would be time, but in non-artists the U-shaped curve would not apply.

 Physical skill development

 The U-shaped development in physical skill comes from the development and recession of muscular strength, on the graph the Y-axis is muscular strength and the X-axis is time.
 Muscular strength develops and recedes over time because of necessity; one example of this is a baby learning to walk.
 The baby will gain the strength in its legs to be able to support itself and walk (which is the left top of the "U"), but it then grows larger, and the strength in its legs becomes less than required to support itself (the bottom of the "U"), but then the baby's leg strength increases again which gives it the ability to support itself again (the right top of the "U").